Multiplication Tables Check (Year 4)

 Does every pupil have to take this check?

-From 2019/20, this test will be compulsory for all schools.
+From 2019/20, this test has been compulsory for all schools.

 For schools which administer the check, ordinarily all pupils should take it.
 However, the headteacher may decide that specific pupils do not, but only for the following reasons: